Economy of Germany: West Germany

 The Volkswagen Beetle was an icon of West German reconstruction.

 Beginning with the replacement of the Reichsmark with the Deutsche Mark as legal tender, a lasting period of low inflation and rapid industrial growth was overseen by the government led by German Chancellor Konrad Adenauer and his minister of economics, Ludwig Erhard, raising West Germany from total wartime devastation to one of the most developed nations in modern Europe.

 In 1953 it was decided that Germany was to repay $1.1 billion of the aid it had received.
 The last repayment was made in June 1971.

 Apart from these factors, hard work and long hours at full capacity among the population in the 1950s, 1960s, and early 1970s and extra labour supplied by thousands of Gastarbeiter ("guest workers") provided a vital base for the economic upturn.

 East Germany

-The Trabant was an icon of East Germany.

 By the early 1950s, the Soviet Union had seized reparations in the form of agricultural and industrial products and demanded further heavy reparation payments.
 Silesia with the Upper Silesian Coal Basin, and Stettin, a prominent natural port, were lost to Poland.

 Exports from West Germany exceeded $323 billion in 1988.
 In the same year, East Germany exported $30.7 billion worth of goods; 65% to other communist states.
 East Germany had zero unemployment.

-Car markers like the Automobilwerk Eisenach and the HQM Sachsenring GmbH produced icons of the East German economy like the Trabant line and the Wartburg line.